Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 You can find **Decentraland Avatar Models** [here](https://drive.google.com/drive/u/1/folders/12hOVgZsLriBuutoqGkIYEByJF8bA-rAU)

-The Avatar Models serves several purposes:
+They are required for several purposes:

 - Using default body parts for your model, such as hands.
 - Parenting and weight painting the final model to the Armature of avatar and exporting it to Decentraland.